Agent Skills: Brainstorming Ideas

 docs/plans/YYYY-MM-DD-<topic>-design.md

-Include only: Problem, Chosen approach, Trade-offs, Open questions, Testing strategy.
+Include only Problem, Chosen approach, Trade-offs, Open questions, and Testing strategy.

 Failure handling

-• A constraint blocks every approach: stop generating options.
-State the blocker, what would unblock it, and ask the user to relax the constraint or change scope.
+• A constraint blocks every approach: state the blocker, what would unblock it, and ask what to relax.